Sidhujha/Sidhujha/README.md

 - 🔭 I’m currently working on **AI Interview ML**

-- 🌱 I’m currently learning **Data Structures and Algorithm and Django**
+- 🌱 I’m currently learning **Data Structures and Algorithms and Django**

 - 👨‍💻 All of my projects are available at [My Portfolio](https://sidjha.netlify.app/)